osonus/oson/UserGuide.md

 ```

 The DataMapper parameter to function Json2DataMapperFunction provides lots of detailed information to help you build your own version of deserializer.

+## <a name="TOC-How-To-Filter-Out-Information"></a>How to filter out information

+Json-Java converter is all about data exchange, and filtering is one major aspect of this conversion process.
+You can choose what to show, based on various criteria.

+### <a name="TOC-Filter-Java-Configuration"></a>Java Configuration

+1.